TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-commonerrors.md

 <!--issueDescription-->

-Below are the common errors you may encounter while configuring Availability Group **Error Code:** <!--$errorCode-->[errorCode]<!--/$errorCode-->
+Below are the common errors you may encounter while configuring Availability Group<br> **Error Code:** <!--$errorCode-->[errorCode]<!--/$errorCode-->

 <!--/issueDescription-->